-If you have been named as the ‘executor’ or ‘Personal Representative’ of a Will, you will be responsible for ensuring that the estate of the deceased is distributed in accordance to the wishes specified in their Will.
+If you have been named as the ‘executor’ or ‘administrator’ of a Will (often just referred to as a ‘personal representative’, you will be responsible for ensuring that the estate of the deceased is distributed in accordance to the wishes specified in their Will.
 Therefore, it will be up to you to ensure that each named beneficiary receives the inheritance detailed in the Will.
 The executor is also responsible for informing all relevant institutions of the death such as all banks and building societies where the deceased held an account.

 It may be the case that you have been named executor alongside another party, and in fact, a person can name up to 4 executors within their Will.
 This can complicate matters slightly, as all executors will share equal responsibility.
 At this point, it’s up to you and the other executors to decide whether to appoint one sole representative or collaborate in the estate administration.

 Do I have to act as executor even if I do not want to?

 No, if you haven’t already started acting as an executor, you can give up all your rights to obtain a Grant of Probate.